-What is your favorite interior project that you have ever worked on and why?
+What is your favourite interior project that you have ever worked on and why?

 I worked on a wonderful job in the country, where the client was away and asked me to look at a guest room that they had.
 They needed it to be ready in 10 days, as they had guests staying over the Glastonbury weekend.
 I couldn’t sleep all night worrying that I wouldn’t be able to turn it into anything special, let alone finish it in the short time frame.
 Then in the morning it came to me to clad it all in wood, like a little wood cabin.
 I gathered loads of great antique furniture.
 Got my builder to clad it and the finished room was so magical.

 The family adored it and spent lots of wonderful nights in there.
 It made me so happy that they were so happy with it.

 If you could design the interior for any celebrity, alive or dead, who would it be and why?

 I would have loved to have interior designed Marilyn Monroe’s house in the '50s.
 I think she would have suited my interiors.